DhiaAdekia/Aviation-Info/README.md

 ## 2. Technologies

-The application utilizes the following technologies:
+The application utilizes the following technologies with these specific versions :

 * Java (Version 17)
 * Spring Boot (Version 3.1.3)